Why CodeCrafters?

 Practice with the tools you actually ship with.

-We deliberately want you to use your own IDE and tools of choice.
-We work very hard to support your workflow, so the distance between your CodeCrafters practice and your daily workflow is zero.
+We want you in your own IDE, your own setup.
+We work hard to support your workflow so the distance between practice and daily work is zero.

-The same goes for AI.
-We want you to use it, lean on it, and let it make you faster.
-But you must know the difference between directing a tool and being blindly carried by one.
+Same goes for AI.
+Use it, lean on it, let it make you faster.
+But know the difference between directing a tool and being carried by one.

 "If you don't have your fingers in the sauce (the source) you are going to lose touch with it.
 There's just no other way.
 The joy of a programmer, of me as a programmer, is to type the code myself."